Lisa's Wedding: Production

 The episode was written by Greg Daniels and directed by Jim Reardon.
-The idea for the episode came from James L. Brooks, who called David Mirkin and pitched the idea as traveling to the future and Lisa meeting the perfect guy, who in turn cannot stand her family.
+The idea for the episode came from James L. Brooks, who called David Mirkin and pitched the idea as traveling to the future and Lisa meeting the perfect man, who in turn cannot stand her family.
 Believing that it would be a tough episode to write, Brooks gave the job to Greg Daniels, who was enthusiastic about it and has said that it was a lot easier and more fun to write than expected.
 The plot involving Homer's cuff links was not in the original draft; it was later added because the writers felt that something was needed to represent Hugh's disdain for the Simpson family.
 The end theme was redone by Alf Clausen as a "Renaissance version", including a harp.

 Everything in the episode had to be redesigned, including the sets and all the characters.
-In most cases, the adults were made older, heavier, had a few lines added to the face, and less hair.
-On Homer, the redesign was minimal, making him a bit heavier, removing one hair and placing an extra line under the eye.
-In the future, Lisa has frilled, pointed hair, Marge with slightly grayer blue hair, Bart has a beard line like his father, Homer is stouter and even balder, with only one hair on his head and the one wrapping around thinning, and Krusty looks like Groucho Marx.
-The night sky was intentionally made a more reddish color in a subtle joke about how the producers thought the world would be much more polluted in 2010.
+Homer was given a heavier build, had one hair removed, and had an extra line added under each eye.
+Lisa was given frilled and smoothed back hair, Marge had her blue hair lightened, Bart received a beard line, Maggie was given a teenage design with a punk aesthetic and Krusty was redesigned to resemble Groucho Marx.
+The night sky was intentionally made a more reddish color as a subtle joke towards how the producers thought the world would be much more polluted in 2010.
 Nancy Cartwright's Bart voice was electronically lowered a couple of notches.

-This is the first of five future-themed episodes.
+This is the first of several future-themed episodes.
 It was followed by "Bart to the Future" in season 11, "Future-Drama" in season 16, "Holidays of Future Passed" in season 23, and "Days of Future Future" in season 25.
 While both "Lisa's Wedding" and "Future-Drama" were nominated for an Emmy, in 2003, Entertainment Weekly named "Bart to the Future" the worst episode in the history of the series.